 Bias isn’t a one-time fix.
 Run quarterly reports on your funnel demographics.
 Compare results against your baselines.
 If disparities appear, investigate whether they’re coming from the AI’s scoring, the source channels, or human overrides at the decision stage.
 Is your team accepting the AI’s recommendations, or are they overriding them in patterned ways?

 Document everything.
-When the EEOC investigates, they don't ask whether your intentions were good.
+EEOC investigators don’t ask whether your intentions were good.
 They ask whether your process produced equitable outcomes - and whether you can prove it.
-A documented audit trail of your AI's decision-making process is your strongest defense.
+A documented audit trail of your AI’s decision-making process is your strongest defense.

 Does Skills-Based Hiring Actually Reduce Bias?

 85% of employers say they use skills-based hiring in 2025, but only 37% are genuine leaders who actually changed how they evaluate candidates (TestGorilla, 2025; Harvard Business School / Burning Glass Institute, 2024).
-The gap between intent and reality is enormous.
+Between intent and reality, the gap is enormous.

-Harvard Business School and the Burning Glass Institute tracked what happened when companies dropped degree requirements.
+Tracking what happened when companies dropped degree requirements was the focus of a Harvard Business School and Burning Glass Institute study.
 Despite the public announcements, only 1 in 700 actual hires was affected.
-45% of companies made changes "in name only" - posting jobs without degree requirements but still filtering candidates by education during screening.
+45% of companies made policy changes “in name only” - posting jobs without degree requirements but still filtering by education during screening.

-The genuine leaders - that 37% who actually changed their processes - increased non-degree hires by nearly 20%.
-That's the difference between a policy change and a process change.
+Among genuine leaders - that 37% who actually changed their processes - non-degree hires rose by nearly 20%.
+A policy change and a process change aren’t the same thing.
 Which category does your company fall into?

-Why does skills-based hiring reduce bias?
-Because credentials are proxies for opportunity, not ability.
+Credentials are proxies for opportunity, not ability - that’s why skills-based hiring reduces bias.
 A computer science degree from a top university and three years of self-taught coding on GitHub might produce equivalent skills.
 Traditional screening only sees the degree.

-AI makes skills-based hiring practical at scale.
-Instead of manually evaluating portfolios and work samples, AI can match candidates to role requirements based on demonstrated skills, score technical ability from work history and project experience, and rank applicants on competencies instead of credentials.
+Making a skills-first approach practical at scale is where AI delivers real value.
+Instead of manually evaluating portfolios and work samples, it matches candidates to role requirements based on demonstrated skills.
+Technical ability from work history and project experience is scored automatically, ranking applicants on competencies instead of credentials.

 53% of employers have now eliminated degree requirements entirely - a 77% increase from the prior year (TestGorilla, 2025).
-But dropping the requirement is only step one.
-You also need tools that evaluate what replaces it.
-Otherwise you're removing a filter without adding a better one.
+Dropping the requirement is only step one.
+You also need tools that evaluate what replaces it - otherwise you’re removing a filter without adding a better one.

 What Metrics Track Bias Reduction?